The Difference Between Construction Litigation And Construction Arbitration

 Since litigation takes place in a courtroom with a judge, there is the opportunity for the losing party to appeal the court’s decision.
 Where as in arbitration, there are no appeals.

-Tampa contractor attorneys at Trent Cotney, P.A. have handled countless litigation and arbitration cases all across the Tampa area, working to reconcile disputes between engineers, developers, owners, contractors and more.
+Tampa contractor attorneys at Cotney Construction Law have handled countless litigation and arbitration cases all across the Tampa area, working to reconcile disputes between engineers, developers, owners, contractors and more.

 If you are in need of representation for construction arbitration or litigation, please contact our office at 813.579.3278 or submit our contact request form for more information.